At the end of reading this article, you’ll be ready to start a plastic surgery marketing plan.

 Before and after photos

 You must have before and after photos all over your page.
 You should have video before and after videos.
 You should have all different types of before and afters, because that, more than anything, is what people visiting your site want to see.
+All of these count as positive reviews.
 They want to see people who kind of looked like them before so that they can get an idea of what they may look like after.
 And they want to see the quality of your work.
 This is all highly important.